doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/secondrules.md

 **LEGAL TARGETS WHEN PLAYING CARDS FROM YOUR HAND** Many cards state that they may be played on a warrior in a Squad or a Kohort, or in the Squad and Kohort itself.
 Despite the presence of the new Outpost, these designations still apply.
 If a card may only be played "on a Doomtrooper in a Squad," it may not be played on a Doomtrooper in your Outpost.
 But if it says "play on any Doomtrooper" then it may be played on a Doomtrooper in any Area.

 Cards which affect another card "in play" may still affect that card, even if one or the other is in the Outpost.
-For example, a **Bauhaus Great Infurior** in a Squad may destroy a fortification in an Outpost.
+For example, a *BAUHAUS GREAT INFURIOR* in a Squad may destroy a fortification in an Outpost.

 [1]: /thewinternet.com/doomtrooper/images/general/thing01.gif
 [2]: /thewinternet.com/doomtrooper/images/general/thing02.gif